yashB-2002/Web-Scraping-Node.js/README.md

 - Node.js library Cheerio for scraping data.
 - Understanding of Javascript Async, Await feature.
 - Repo also consists of how to use json and excel files, how to read and write in excel file using npm package xlsx.
+- In this activity i have fetched data of COVID-19 update like total cases, total recoveries AND also scrapped data from ipl match like name Man of the match.